MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ##### Cons:
 1. Might need polling for some OS like MacOS
-2. Increased complexity in handling different OS-specific APIs.
+2. Higher resource consumption due to continuous monitoring in case of polling.

-3. Potential security concerns with direct OS-level access.
+### 5.2 Considered alternative: Given the page focus restrictions, check clipboard hash change when page regains focus
-4. Higher resource consumption due to continuous monitoring in case of polling.
+On page focus event, we can check the current hash of the clipboard (using SequenceNumber API, readily available for all OS) and compare it with the previously stored hash to infer if the clipboard changed.
+This is an alternative to directly using OS provided APIs for monitoring clipboard.
+For clipboard changes occurring within the browser, we can easily obtain the clipboard change event from the renderer process.

-### 5.2 Design choice 2: With page focus restrictions, check clipboard hash change on regain focus event
+However, this approach will not cover all scenarios as discussed below:

 ##### Pros:
 1. Less dependency on OS level APIs, no need for polling on problematic OS like MacOS